TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 A. An applicant seeking licensure under this section may obtain a license pursuant to Section 61-9-10 of the act if the applicant fulfills the following conditions.

-(1) At the time of application, the applicant shall possess a current license to practice psychology in another state, territory, possession of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or Canadian Province.
+(1) At the time of application, the applicant shall possess a current license to practice psychology in another state, territory, possession of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or Canadian Province whose requirements of education, supervised experience and EPPP passing score meet or exceed those of 16.22.4 NMAC, 16.22.6 NMAC and Paragraph (1) of Subsection A of 188.8.131.52 NMAC.

 (2) The applicant shall possess a doctoral degree in psychology or a degree that is substantially equivalent and is acceptable by the board.

-(3) The applicant shall have no pending disciplinary actions, no formal disciplinary actions issued against the license in the last five years and no past suspensions or revocations.
+(3) The applicant shall have no pending disciplinary actions, no formal disciplinary actions issued against the license in the last two years and no past suspensions or revocations.

-(4) The applicant shall have been licensed for a minimum of 10 years.
+(4) The applicant shall have been licensed for two years.

 (5) The applicant shall have obtained a passing score on the EPPP as defined in 16.22.7 NMAC.